Which Methodology to Choose for Your Project: Waterfall vs RAD?

 Approach to Change

-In Waterfall, changes aren’t welcome, therefore, all processes should be thoroughly planned from the very start.
+In Waterfall, changes are not welcome, therefore, all processes should be thoroughly planned from the very start.

-In the RAD model, any changes and corrections can be made anytime.
+In the RAD model, any edits and corrections can be made anytime.
 Moreover, it is believed that such an approach can help make the product more valuable, and the client more satisfied.

 Quality Control

 In the Waterfall model, QA activities such as testing are most often carried out at the end of the development process.
-Thus, if changes are required, the development process may take much time.
+Thus, if changes are required, the development process may take more time.

 Developers who rely on the RAD approach perform all quality control activities throughout the development process.

-Which Development Methodology Might Be the Best for Your Project?
+What Development Methodology Might Be the Best for Your Project

 Given the many differences between the Waterfall and RAD development methodologies, the choice of the most relevant one may depend on many factors.
 Let’s now discuss when it is better to use each of the two software development methodologies.